 - Gold award recognising lifetime achievements for nurses and midwives.

 Individuals are nominated by senior teams and awarded by either the Chief Nursing Officer for England and her deputies or the Chief Midwifery Officer.
-More information on these awards will be available soon.
+For more information on these awards and the nomination process, please contact: